hucker/splint/README.md

 of how `splint` allows you to filter, sort, select tests to run and view by adding decorators to your check funcitons.

  1. `tag` zero or more strings that can be used for filtering results.
- 2. `phase` a single string that indicates a phase of testing/development
+ 2. `phase` a single string that indicates a project phase like testing or development.
  3. `level` which is a numeric value that is better for greater than/less than tests
  4. `weight` a positive number indicating the weight of a functions results.
 The nominal weight is 100.
  5. `skip` indicates the function should be skipped.
  6. `ruid` or rule-id is a unique identifier for a rule.
-If one test as a rule all of them must.
+If one test has a rule-id all of them must id's.
  7. `ttl_minutes` allow caching of results so expensive tests don't need to be rerun  which is only useful in cases where you run tests over and over
 8.  `finish_on_fail` aborts processing of splint function on the first failure